coleygroup/pyscreener/README.md

 *Note*: the `VirtualScreen.collect_files()` method is **slow** due to the need to send possibly a **bunch** of files over the network.
 This method should only be run **once** over the lifetime of a `VirtualScreen` object, as several intermediate calls will yield the same result as a single, final call.

-*Note*: `tempfile.gettempdir()` returns a path that depends the values of specific environment variables (see [here](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).)
+*Note*: `tempfile.gettempdir()` returns a path that depends the values of specific environment variables (see [here](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir)).
 It is possible that the value returned on your system is not actually a valid path for you!
-In this case you will likely get file permissions errors and must ask your system administrator where this value should point to and then set `TMPDIR` accordingly before running pyscreener!
+In this case you will likely get file permissions errors and must ask your system administrator where this value should point to and set your environment variables accordingly before running pyscreener!

 ## Running pyscreener as a software
 __!!please read the entire section before running pyscreener!!__